pwachira/fhir-search-count/README.md

 To allow searching for a patient in a referenced resource, a breadth first search is used with a specified depth parameter.
 The default value for depth is 1, meaning 1 level removed from the resource being searched.

+- TODO:
+ - complete creating all adapters.
+Currently only searching 8 resource types.
+ - Add a middle step to save only needed 3 fields (resource ids, subject, referenxes) in a table to bypass expensive deserialization during the actual search.
-- TODO: Implement a taskexecutor to allow multithreaded search to improve performance
+ - Implement a taskexecutor to allow multithreaded search to improve performance